kenluck2001/kmeans_with_hamming_distance_in_R/README.md

 output = newKmeans(data, 5) #cluster the data into 5 groups

-#obtain the centroid
+#Obtain the centroid
 output$centroids

-#obtain the order of the clustered data
+#Obtain the order of the clustered data
 output$order